• Skip to primary navigation

 A lot of my qualms with keto and low carb sweeteners is that I can tell they are just that.

-I served this dish up to both my husband and my daughter, and they gobbled it down without any questions or puzzled looks being found on their faces.
+I served this dish up to my daughter, and she gobbled it down without any questions or puzzled looks being found on her face.

 keto pear crisp in a white pie dish with a serving utensil